Aaron-Chacko/Text-Based-Adventure-Game-/README.md

 ## Features
 - **Storyline:** Experience a narrative as you interact with various characters and uncover secrets.
-- **Character Stats:** Manage your attack, defence, and potions throughout the adventure.
+- **Character Stats:** Manage your attack, defence, speed, intelligence and potions throughout the adventure.
 - **Multiple Choices:** Make decisions that affect the outcome of the story and your character’s journey.

 ## Getting Started